 This is part of a series about Washing Baby.

 At first, I washed him with washcloths, or I would wash him in the bathroom sink, but as soon as his umbilical stump *finally* came off, I started taking him into the shower with me.
 I started washing him every other day, and the condition of his butt drastically improved, but he would still have the occasional rash.
-So, eventually, it became everyday and I have not regretted it one bit.
+So, eventually, it became every day and I have not regretted it one bit.
 Why?
 Boom.
 No more rashes (except for a stint when he started solids).
-You have to remember to thoroughly dry them off with a towel.
+You just have to remember to thoroughly dry them off with a towel.
 Don’t forget the belly button!
 Or it will trap water, dry out, and turn white.
-The rest of his body is bright, healthy, and squeaky clean!
+His booty and body are bright, healthy, and squeaky clean!
+Now, I will always shower with baby, present and future (until they start trying to be independent, which is about 8 months).
+It makes life so much easier

 To read about my passion for diaper hygiene and battles with yeast infections & diaper rashes, click here.
 Suffice it to say: Please change your baby’s wet diapers every 2-3 hours, and their poopy diapers immediately.